3 Ways to Pass Down a Home

 • Transfer-on-death deed: If probate is a concern, you may be able to sign a transfer-on-death deed—available in 29 states and the District of Columbia—which allows you to pass the property to your heirs outside probate upon your death.

-• Trust: Another way to avoid probate is to transfer the property into a living trust, which has the benefit of allowing you greater control over how the property is managed and under what conditions it can be sold.
-The home would remain part of your estate until your death, at which time it would pass to your heirs outside probate.
+• Trust: Another way to avoid probate is through a Qualified Personal Residence Trust (QPRT), which transfers the property into an irrevocable living trust, allowing you the benefit of greater control over how the property is managed and under what conditions it can be sold.
+The home would then pass out of your estate to your beneficiaries upon the termination of the trust.

 Regardless of the method you use to pass down the home, it will receive a new cost basis upon your death, meaning any capital gains taxes resulting from a future sale would be calculated using the fair market value at the time of the transfer.